What jobs can you do with an economics degree?

 Work experience is seen by employers as a major factor in employability, and it is no different for economics graduates.

 A degree in economics will usually take three years and does not have a work placement year.
-Students or graduates will have to try and find placements or internships in their summer holidays or at the end of their course – this helps you gain valuable work experience and develop your business skills.
+Students or graduates will have to try and find placements or internships in their summer holidays or at the end of their course – this will help you gain valuable work experience and develop your business skills.
 You could be working as a professional economist or any of the roles above.

 Graduate opportunities

 If you study economics you can look forward to a huge variety of opportunities when you graduate.
 You could choose to stay in education and take a Masters degree or PhD, or start making job applications.
-Economics graduates are among some of the highest paid entrants to the jobs market because of the broad range of applicable and transferable skills they can bring to an employer.
+Economics graduates are among some of the highest-paid entrants to the jobs market because of the broad range of applicable and transferable skills they can bring to an employer.